miyagi-dev/miyagi/docs/configuration/options.md

 			"colorHeadline2": "hsl(0, 0%, 100%)"
 		}
 	},
-	"css": null, // string of CSS which gets added to miyagi and components. can be used to changed the styling of miyagi or e.g. add custom fonts defined in `fontFamily`, "js": null // string of JS which gets added to components }
+	"css": null, // string of CSS which gets added to miyagi and components. can be used to changed the styling of miyagi or e.g. add custom fonts, "js": null // string of JS which gets added to components }
 ```